 How Long Is Brewed Coffee Good For?

 Have you ever had day-old coffee from a murky pot?
-Coffee made in the morning and just left to sit is a common sight in many workplaces and old school diners.
+Coffee made in the morning and just left to sit is common in many workplaces and old school diners.
 Anyone who’s tried it probably remembers the taste, and not in a nice way.

 Common sense dictates that brewed coffee doesn’t stay good forever, but when exactly does it go bad, and why?
 Let’s find out.